Skip to main content

 Cultural Significance:

-The Oriental region's cuisine showcases the bounty of the Pacific coast.
-The use of coconut and seafood reflects the region's tropical climate and the enduring influence of the Lenca people.
+The east's food leans on what the Pacific coast provides.
+Coconut and seafood reflect the tropical climate and the lasting influence of the Lenca people.

 Signature Dishes: